-It looks likely the iPhone will come in three models, based on a report by KGI Securities analyst Ming-Chi Kuo first published by MacRumors.
+It looks likely the iPhone will come in three models, based on a report by KGI's Ming-Chi Kuo first published by MacRumors and seconded in a very thorough report by Bloomberg on Apple's iPhone 8 plans.
 In addition to 4.7- and 5.5-inch versions like the ones Apple currently sells, with a third size joining the mix.
 Here's where the rumors differ, though.
 One school of thought, led by reports from Barclays Research and Digitimes, suggests Apple will go big with its third iPhone, adding a 5.8-inch display.
-Japan's Nikkei Asian Review is the latest to seize on the 5.8-inch iPhone rumor, saying that Apple will release a super-sized phone with an OLED screen alongside two conventional models with LCD panels.
+Recently posted renderings on the Chinese site iFanr, supposedly based on leaked schematics from Apple suppliers, back up the 5.8-inch phone theory.

 What Are the Rumored Specs of the iPhone 8?

 |iPhone 8 or X||Either 5.2 or 5.8 inches||A11 Fusion||3GB||64GB||256GB|

 The most noteworthy spec on the iPhone 8 will be that display, as Apple should finally replace the LCD screens it's used on recent models with an OLED panel.
 Reports from the likes of Bloomberg suggest that Apple has lined up suppliers for OLED panels, even as it deals with a display shortage.
 It looks like Samsung will initially supply Apple with OLED panels, while other suppliers step up production, the Wall Street Journal reports.
 As a result, the switch to OLED from LCD may only impact one of the new iPhone models, with the iPhone 7s and 7s Plus seeing more modes upgrades, according to a report from Japanese blog Macotakara.